Pecant-Pie/modpackhelp/README.md

 6: Navigate to the .zip file you downloaded, select it, and click "Open".
 7: If everything worked, you should now see a modpack titled (insert pack name here) under the tab "My Modpacks".
 8: Click the "Play" button and hit the big green button when the Minecraft Launcher Opens.
 9: Once you see the title screen, click "Multiplayer", then "Add Server", and then type in `vitaserva.mcph.co` in the lower of the two boxes.
+You can type whatever you want in the top box.
+10: Next click "Done" and double-click the server as it appears in the multiplayer menu.
+11: If something went wrong and you can't figure it out, open an issue and I'll get to it as soon as I can.